ivoyager/ivoyager-changelogs/README.md

 * Fixed error in AsteroidGroup.max_apoapsis calculation.

 ### Planetarium web-deployment note
 Repository ivoyager_planetarium has a new branch "web-deployment".
 This branch is periodically rebased onto master.
 It has one commit that changes some project.godot settings, for example, to use GLES2 rendering.
-At 0.0.3 release there will be a separate assets directory "ivoyager_assets_web" that is intended for use in web deployment.
+There is a different (reduced) assets directory "ivoyager_assets_web" that is intended for use in web deployment.